Merlijnv/merlijnv.github.io/_pages/results/htb.md

 After having done multiple boxes with different difficulties I also wanted to try fortress as a challenge.
 This is a machine made by a company with multiple flags and not only user and root flags.

 ## Challenges
+After the ctf I got more interest in the challenges.
+I learned multiple new tools which are really interesting for the challenges.

 ## Progress